giantswarm/fmt/kubernetes/annotations_and_labels.md

 # Kubernetes Annotations and Labels

-## Common Labels
+## Common Labels (for host cluster services)

 - `app` - value should contain the name of the application.
 Should be applied to every Kubernetes resource associated with an application.
-This should be also used as replicas selector.
+This should also be used as replicas selector.
 E.g. `app=kvm-operator`.
 - `giantswarm.io/cluster` - value should contain guest cluster ID which this object is part of.
+E.g. `giantswarm.io/cluster=eggs2`.
-E.g. `giantswarm.io/cluster=eggs2`. operator managing the object.
+- `giantswarm.io/managed-by` - value should contain repository name of the operator managing the object.
 E.g. `giantswarm.io/managed-by=kvm-operator`.
-- `giantswarm.io/managed-by` - value should contain repository name of the
 - `giantswarm.io/organization` - value should contain guest cluster's
   organization ID as displayed in the front-end `giantswarm.io/organization=track-hunter`.
 - `giantswarm.io/randomkey` - value should contain type of the randomkey stored in secret.
 E.g. `giantswarm.io/randomkey=encryption` for guest API -> etcd encryption at rest.

+## Common Labels (for guest cluster services)

+- `app` - value should contain the name of the application.
+Should be applied to every Kubernetes resource associated with an application.
+This should also be used as replicas selector.
+E.g. `app=nginx-ingress-controller`.
+  Exceptions can be made to accomodate for adherence to existing selectors upstream.
+- `giantswarm.io/type` - value should be either `system` for core system services (i.e. K8s components) or `managed` for Giant Swarm managed services (i.e. networking, DNS, monitoring, ingress controller, etc.).
+Latter would be usually managed by `chart-operator`.

 ## Finalizers